Satan in the Bible is an adversary

 said, Except ye be circumcised after the manner of Moses, ye cannot be

 saved".
-Paul corroborates this understanding when he writes in 2nd Corinth-
+Paul speaks of these heretics when he writes in 2nd Corinthians

 Are they the seed of Abraham? so am I. Are they ministers of Christ?
 (I